swe.: Stinksvamp | nor.: Stanksopp | fin.: Haisusiene | dt.: Stinkmorchel

 witch’s egg in the kitchen

 The outer layer of gel is removed along with the skin above and below, leaving only the greenish middle layer that encloses the white core (both edible).
-For the preparation, the inside of the witch’s egg is sliced, seasoned and fried in butter or vegetable oil.
+For the preparation, the inside of the witch’s egg (including the green layer) is sliced, seasoned and fried in butter or olive oil.
 Due to the intense taste, we use it alone and do not mix it with other mushrooms.
 A salad as a supplement dish is a good choice.
+Witch’s egg is definitely the category: delicacy among connoisseurs 😉

 - Witch’s egg on demand